Tannu-Saxena02/devConnect/HomeworkNotes.md

 - Install express -  ✅ Done Project Related
 - Create a server -  ✅ Done Project Related
 - Listen to port 7777 -  ✅ Done Project Related
-- Write request handlers for /test,/hello
+- Write request handlers for /test,/hello-  ✅ Done Project Related(check vscode)
 - Install nodemon and update scripts inside package.json : https://chatgpt.com/c/68a59b48-3004-832b-91a6-7a2d80902b5e
 - What are dependencies: https://chatgpt.com/c/68a59b48-3004-832b-91a6-7a2d80902b5e
 - #### What is the use of "-g" while npm install